 * or the last working day before this date if the date falls on a non-working day

 Further details can be found in the Key Features (PDF, 210 KB) document (terms and conditions of the account)

-For the Flexi Cash ISA and Help to Buy ISA we will issue you a statement annually on 31st December.
+For the Flexi Cash ISA and Help to Buy: ISA, where there are transactions on your account we will issue you a statement on the 13th monthly.
+Alternatively, you can opt for a statement to be issued annually on 31st December.

 On maturity of your Cash ISA Fixed Rate Bond, unless you tell us otherwise, your account will be re-invested into a new Cash ISA Fixed Rate Bond of a term closest in length to your original Cash ISA Fixed Rate Bond term.
 We will write to you explaining all the options available to you before maturity.

 No. You may only make one subscription per tax year during the period the Cash ISA Fixed Rate Bond is available.
 If as part of your one-off subscription, you are utilising your current tax year allowance and you do not subscribe using your full allowance, you will be unable to utilise the remainder of your Cash ISA allowance for that current year.

 If you require assistance with your existing ISA product, or in relation to your application please call us on 0800 587 5000.